johannestreutlein/scoring-rules-performative/README.md

 # scoring-rules-performative
-Repository for the paper "Incentivizing honest performative predictions with proper scoring rules"
+Supplementary Mathematica notebooks for the paper "Incentivizing honest performative predictions with proper scoring rules" by Caspar Oesterheld*, Johannes Treutlein*, Emery Cooper, and Rubi Hudson.